wpilibsuite/frc-docs/source/docs/software/basic-programming/coordinate-system.rst

 The field coordinate system (or global coordinate system) is an absolute coordinate system where a point on the field is designated as the origin.
 Two common uses of the field coordinate system will be explored in this document:

 - Field oriented driving is a drive scheme for holonomic drivetrains, where the driver moves the controls relative to their perspective of the field, and the robot moves in that direction regardless of where the front of the robot is facing.
-For example, a driver on the red alliance pushes the joystick forward, the robot will move down field toward the blue alliance wall, even if the robot's front is facing the driver.
+For example, a driver on the red alliance pushes the joystick forward, the robot will move downfield toward the blue alliance wall, even if the robot's front is facing the driver.
 - Pose estimation with odometry and/or AprilTags are used to estimate the robot's pose on the field.

 Mirrored field vs. rotated field